shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-NFT-Marketplace-using-HardHat.md

 }
 ```

 Congratulations 🎉🎉🎉 !
-Your smart contract is ready.
+Your smart contract is ready to be tested.

 # Testing our smart contract

-Now that we have our smart contract ready, it is important to test our smart contract.
-We are going to test our smart contract for the following:
+Now that our smart contract is complete, it is important to test its functionality to avoid any obvious bugs making it into production.
+We will test our smart contract for the following:

 - Listing of NFT:
     - NFT is successfully listed